mtrebi/thread-pool/README.md

 auto future = pool.submit(multiply, 2, 3);
 ```

-Nice, finally, when the pool finishes the work it will automatically update the future.
-Then, we can retrieve the result:

-So, when the work is done we know that the future will get updated and we can retrieve the result calling:
+Nice, when the work is finished by the Thread POol we know that the future will get updated and we can retrieve the result calling:
 ```c
 const int result = future.get();
 std::cout << result << std::endl;
 ```

-The get() function of std::future<T> always return the type T of the future.
+The get() function of std::future<T> always return the type T of the future. **This type will always be equal to the return type of the function passed to the submit method**.
+In this case, int.

 ## Case #2
 The multiply function has a parameter passed by ref: